adrian154/blog/blogposts/tls.md

 Diffie-Hellman key exchange is where mathematical concepts such as [groups](https://en.wikipedia.org/wiki/Group_(mathematics)) become very useful.
 A group is a structure consisting of a set of elements and an operation which accepts two elements and produces one element.
 This operation must be associative (among other requirements).

 The characteristics of certain groups make them useful for key exchange, and cryptography in general.
 For example, [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) uses a [multiplicative group of integers modulo *n*](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n) where the modulus is a large semiprime.
-RSA's security relies on the fact that [factoring large integers](https://en.wikipedia.org/wiki/Integer_factorization) is very difficult, and there are no methods fast enough to factor the extremely large semiprimes used in RSA.
+RSA's security relies on the fact that there are currently no effective algorithms for [factoring large integers](https://en.wikipedia.org/wiki/Integer_factorization); hence, reversing the group operation remains difficult.
+Incidentally, this is why quantum computers spell the end for RSA, since they are capable of factoring integers in [O\(\(log n\)^3\)](https://en.wikipedia.org/wiki/Shor%27s_algorithm).
+Thankfully, there are no quantum computers fast enough to pose a threat to RSA... yet.

 Today, cryptosystems based on [elliptic curve groups](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) have become popular since they offer similar security to RSA, but with much smaller and thus more convenient keys.
 These constructions make use of a property which certain elliptic curve groups possess: if a starting point *P* is added to itself *n* times, it is very difficult to determine *n* even if both the starting point and the ending point are known.
 This is known as the elliptic curve discrete logarithm problem, and so far very little progress has been made in the way of attacking it.